By Michael Lee, MD

 Faculty Peer Reviewed

-Talks between President Obama and House Republicans were described as “cordial but fruitless,” as they again failed to reach an agreement on a six-week extension of …
+Talks between President Obama and House Republicans were described as “cordial but fruitless,” as they again failed to reach an agreement on a six-week …

 By Becky Naoulou, MD